TL;DR: Taskade ships a native MCP server at

 Authorization model

-The OAuth2 + PKCE flow uses short-lived access tokens (15 minutes) with refresh tokens.
-The MCP client never sees a long-lived API key.
+The OAuth2 + PKCE flow uses short-lived access tokens (1 hour) with refresh tokens, issued with the Bearer mcp scope.
+The MCP client never sees a long-lived API key — and Personal Access Tokens are rejected on the hosted server, so OAuth is the only path in.
 Permissions are scoped per workspace — when you authorize a connection, you choose which workspace(s) the client can read.
 You can revoke access at any time from Taskade Settings → Connected Apps.

 What You Can Do With Cross-Client Context